 You can print from the PC environment to any printer connected to the Macintosh.

-You can also purchase a package such as GDT's PowerPrint that lets you attach your PC-compatible printer to a Macintosh port.
+You can also purchase a package such as GDT's PowerPrint that lets you attach your PC-compatible printer to the Macintosh.

 For more information, see the section "Setting Printer Options" in Chapter 5.

 Connecting to a network